mvolkmann/blog/src/sample.md

 It also results in faster interactions because time spent generating and parsing JSON is eliminated.

+The fact that htmx endpoints generate HTML, means that htmx moves a large portion of web development from the client to the server.
+The server endpoints can be implemented in any programming language that supports HTML templating and has an HTTP library.
+Popular choices include JavaScript, Python, and Go.

+If you are not already a full-stack developer, using htmx will provide motivation to move in that direction.
+Front-end web developers need to get comfortable with implementing server endpoints.
+Back-end developers need to get comfortable with HTML and CSS.

 Htmx provides a new set of HTML attributes that enable doing all of this without writing any custom client-side JavaScript code.